OWelton-Rosie/stationery/GUIDE/installation.md

 There are two ways to run the project - creating the server with Python, or, for VSCode users, using the [Live Server extension.](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)

 ## Option 1 - create the server with Python
-First, clone the project
+First, clone the project:
 ```
 git clone https://github.com/OWelton-Rosie/stationery/
 ```

-Secondly, navigate to the project
+Secondly, navigate to the project:
 ```
 cd stationery
 ```

+Finally, create the server:

 If you're using Python 3:
 ```